anshulya-tamu/hls/README.md

    - Submit a pull request once you’ve tested your changes.

 3. **Acknowledgments**
-   - This research was supported by the NASA Applied Sciences Program (80NSSC22K0933).
+   - This research was supported by the NASA Earth Sciences, Applied Sciences - Water Resources Program (80NSSC22K0933), U.S. Geological Survey Water Availability and Use Science Program and Water Resources Research Act Program (G25AC00180-00).
    - Thanks to the Bureau of Reclamation, Desert Research Institute, and all collaborators for in-situ data support.
 ---
 <p align="center">